Fundamentals of behavioral finance: Confirmation bias

 Confirmation bias is a tendency to seek information that supports what we already believe and ignore information that contradicts these beliefs.

 Confirmation bias operates in many areas of our lives.
-It's visible in news junkies who consume only media that supports their world view, and in pessimists who focus on the negatives while ignoring the positives.
+It's visible in news junkies who consume only media that supports their world view and in pessimists who focus on the negatives while ignoring the positives.
+Consider the first six months of market performance in 2023.
+Despite widespread predictions of a recession and “hard landing” due to the Fed’s rapid hikes in interest rates, the S&P 500® index was up nearly 20% year to date on July 31.

 In the investing world, confirmation bias may lead people to cling to preconceived notions about their investments, while discounting information that contradicts these ideas.
 For example, a client whose holdings are concentrated in a specific sector or group of stocks may only absorb good news and ignore bad news regarding these investments.